adammaksim/Capstone/README.md

 The project must meet all points in the [rubric](https://review.udacity.com/#!/rubrics/1020/view).
 As shown in [the video](https://www.youtube.com/watch?v=34YczKN08eo&feature=youtu.be), this implementation can run at least 10 miles / 14 minutes without incident.

-## Install and Rum
+## Install and Run

-Refer to Udacity's [original README](./Udacity_README) for instructions on setting up the environment and execution.
+Refer to Udacity's [original README](./Udacity_README.md) for instructions on setting up the environment and execution.

 ## Implementation

 Other than the addition of the header file [spline.h](./src/spline.h), the rest of the implementation was completed in the file [main.cpp](./src/main.cpp).
 Udacity provided a number of helper functions in [main.cpp](./src/main.cpp).
 My implementation occurred in the telemetry section of the function h.onMessage(), between lines 233 and 445.

 There are numerous ways to implement this project successfully.
 My implementation involves the use of [splines](https://en.wikipedia.org/wiki/Spline_(mathematics)) to generate smooth trajectories.
-This is similar to an implementation provided in [this video](https://www.youtube.com/watch?v=7sI3VHFPP0w).
+This is similar to an implementation provided in [Udacity's walk-through video](https://www.youtube.com/watch?v=7sI3VHFPP0w).

 The implementation is divided into two categories:
 1. Prediction and decision based on environmental cues